gk646/CodeStats/README.md

     - Tracks file size, blank lines and comments and documentation and more!
 - Integration
     - CodeStats is nicely integrated with the IDE with its own toolwindow and settings menu
 - Customization
-    -Allows for file-type whitelisting, excluding filetypes, excluding folders and more!
+    - Allows for file-type whitelisting, excluding filetypes, excluding folders and more!